Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

     - Original technical highlight was on banning/unbanning users, a secondary functionality compared to our app's purpose.
     - Therefore, the recommendation become our main complexity of our project

-3. Elaborated NFR 1 and changed NFR2 to me specific and measurable (2.12.2024)
+3. Elaborated NFR 1 and changed NFR2 to be specific and measurable (2.12.2024)

     - NFR1 lacked a concrete justification to the upload speed.
     - NFR2 was updated to a more measurable problem.

 4. Modify the interface of component, remove some interfaces that are actually implement in frontend, and add the reasonable input and output.
 Also, add the new interface.
+(2.17.2024)

     - Also, need to modify the sequencal diagram, will modify them one by one to fit our new logic

 5. Due to our TA suggestion.
 We put our main effort on recommendation logic, therefore the ban algorithm is not implement yet.
 Therefore, the main actor of our current program is only user.
 The actor Administrator does not have a special power right now.
 (Some administrator interfaces have been implemented, but they are currently mainly used as testing features.)
+(2.20.2024)

 6. Modify the use case and scenario
-    - Remove the supercision use case, since it is not implement yet.
+    - Remove the supervision use case, since it is not implement yet.
 Instead, we add a new use case: View Gallery.
+(2.22.2024)
     - Modify share gallery feature, remove one sub usecase.
-Also adjust upload photo use case, add one sub usecase
+Also adjust upload photo use case, add one sub usecase (2.22.2024)
+    - These changes to use case allow us to focus on addressing our primary users more, ensuring our key features match the target audience.

-7. Add new framework: AWS Route 53, and External Modules
+7. Add new framework: AWS Route 53, and External Modules (2.20.2024)